godotengine/godot-docs/classes/class_placeholdercubemaparray.rst

 **Inherits:** :ref:`PlaceholderTextureLayered<class_PlaceholderTextureLayered>` **<** :ref:`TextureLayered<class_TextureLayered>` **<** :ref:`Texture<class_Texture>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Placeholder class for a cubemap texture array.
+A :ref:`CubemapArray<class_CubemapArray>` without image data.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This class is used when loading a project that uses a :ref:`CubemapArray<class_CubemapArray>` subclass in 2 conditions:
+This class replaces a :ref:`CubemapArray<class_CubemapArray>` or a :ref:`CubemapArray<class_CubemapArray>`-derived class in 2 conditions:

-- When running the project exported in dedicated server mode, only the texture's dimensions are kept (as they may be relied upon for gameplay purposes or positioning of other elements).
+- In dedicated server mode, where the image data shouldn't affect game logic.
 This allows reducing the exported PCK's size significantly.

-- When this subclass is missing due to using a different engine version or build (e.g. modules disabled).
+- When the :ref:`CubemapArray<class_CubemapArray>`-derived class is missing, for example when using a different engine version.

-\ **Note:** This is not intended to be used as an actual texture for rendering.
-It is not guaranteed to work like one in shaders or materials (for example when calculating UV).
+\ **Note:** This class is not intended for rendering or for use in shaders.
+Operations like calculating UV are not guaranteed to work.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`